Not a Member?

 Atezolizumab is an Fc-engineered, humanized, non-glycosylated IgG1 kappa monoclonal antibody that inhibits programmed death ligand 1 (PD-L1) interactions with the PD-1 and B7.1 receptors.
 PD-L1 may be expressed on tumor cells and/or tumor-infiltrating immune cells, and can contribute to inhibition of the anti-tumor immune response in the tumor microenvironment; PD-1 and B7.1 receptors are found on T-cells and antigen-presenting cells.
 The PD-1 pathway regulates the balance between T-cell activation and protection of healthy tissues from immune-mediated damage.
 In cancer, the PD-1 pathway is thought to play an important role in the interaction of tumor cells with the host immune response.
 Binding of PD-L1 to the PD-1 and B7.1 receptors suppresses cytotoxic T-cell activity, T-cell proliferation, and cytokine production; PD-L1 expression in a tumor cell may provide adaptive immune resistance and lead to poor outcomes.
 Atezolizumab binds to PD-L1 and prevents its interaction with both PD-1 and B7.1 receptors, releasing the PD-L1/PD-1 mediated inhibition of an anti-tumor immune response without inducing antibody-dependent cellular cytotoxicity.
 In syngeneic mouse tumor models, blocking PD-L1 activity resulted in decreased tumor growth.

 Atezolizumab is administered intravenously.
 Exposure to atezolizumab increases in a dose proportional manner over a range of 1 mg/kg to 20 mg/kg, including the recommended fixed dose of 1,200 mg.
-Based on a population analysis (n = 472), clearance was 0.2 L/day and volume of distribution (Vd) was 6.9 L. In a post-hoc analysis, atezolizumab clearance was found to decrease over time, with a mean maximal reduction (% coefficient of variation; CV%) from baseline value of approximately 17.1% (CV%, 40.6%); however, this was not considered statistically significant.
+Clearance was 0.2 L/day (CV, 29%) and volume of distribution (Vd) at steady-state was 6.9 L. Atezolizumab clearance was found to decrease over time, with a mean maximal reduction (% coefficient of variation; CV%) from baseline value of approximately 17.1% (CV%, 41%); however, this was not considered statistically relevant.
 The terminal half-life was 27 days, with steady-state reached after 6 to 9 weeks of repeated dosing (2 to 3 cycles).
 Affected cytochrome (CYP) 450 isoenzymes: None.